 - Reliability.
 Although freight traffic increasingly demands quality service, delays (diversion from posted schedules) are unacceptable for passengers.

-- Different operational speeds where passengers demand faster service but specific cargo, such as parcels, face similar requirements.
+- Different operational speeds.
+Passengers demand faster service but specific cargo, such as parcels, face similar requirements.

-- Security screening measures for passengers and freight require different procedures.
+- Security screening measures.
+Require different procedures for passengers and freight.

-Consequently, the ongoing separation of passengers and freight on specific gateways and corridors is a likely outcome, involving a growing divergence of flows, modes, and terminals.
+Consequently, the ongoing separation of passengers and freight on specific gateways and corridors likely involves a growing divergence of flows, modes, and terminals.

 5. A Growing Divergence

 Passengers and freight are increasingly divergent activities as they reflect different transportation markets.
-In several modes and across many regions, passenger and freight transport are being unbundled.
+Passenger and freight transport are being unbundled in several modes and across many regions.

 Most rail systems improved passenger and freight services, maintaining both segments sharing the same infrastructures.
 Proportions have a strong geographical variation, with much of the developing world having passenger rail as the dominant mode for inter-city transport, particularly in India and China.
-In Europe as well, national rail systems have prioritized passenger service as a means to expand regional mobility.
-Significant investments have improved the comfort of trains and passenger rail stations, but most notable has been the upgrading of track and equipment to achieve higher operational speeds.
+In Europe, national rail systems have also prioritized passenger service to expand regional mobility.
+Significant investments have improved the comfort of trains and passenger rail stations, but most notable has been upgrading track and equipment to achieve higher operational speeds.
 Rail freight transport has tended to lose out because of the emphasis on passengers since such systems were optimized for passenger flows.
 Because of their lower operational speeds, freight trains are frequently excluded from day-time slots, when passenger trains are most in demand.
 Overnight journeys may not meet the needs of cargo owners.
-This incompatibility is a factor in the loss of freight business by most rail systems still trying to operate both freight and passenger operations.
+This incompatibility is a factor in the loss of freight business by most rail systems still trying to operate freight and passenger operations.

-In North America, the separation between the freight and passenger rail business is the most extensive.
-Private railway companies could not compete against the automobile and airline industry for passenger traffic and consequently withdrew from the passenger business in the 1970s.
+The separation between freight and passenger rail business in North America is the most extensive.
+Private railway companies could not compete against the automobile and airline industry for passenger traffic and withdrew from the passenger business in the 1970s.
 They were left to operate a freight-only system, which has generally been successful, especially with the introduction of intermodality.
 Public agencies have taken over the passenger business, AMTRAK in the US, and VIA Rail in Canada.
-The major problem is that they have to lease trackage from the freight railways; thus, slower freight trains have priority.
+The major problem is that they have to lease trackage from the freight railways; thus, slower freight trains are prioritized.

 Freight and passenger vehicles still share the roads.
 The growth of freight traffic is increasing road congestion, and in many cities, concerns are being raised about the presence of trucks.
-Already, restrictions are in place on truck dimensions and weights in certain parts of cities, and there are growing pressures to limit truck access to non-daylight hours.
+There are already restrictions on truck dimensions and weights in certain parts of cities, and there are growing pressures to limit truck access to non-daylight hours.
 For example, certain highways exclude truck traffic, which is likely to become a growing trend; the need to separate trucks from passenger vehicle traffic.
 This separation can be spatial (separate roads or lanes) or temporal (evening deliveries).

 d.
 Air transport

 Air transport is the mode where freight and passengers are the most integrated.
 First, they share the same terminal facilities, although there is a specialization with some airports focusing on freight activity.
 Yet, even here, a divergence is being noted.
 The growth of all-freight airlines and freight-only planes operated by some major carriers, such as Singapore Airlines, is a trend.
 The interests of the shippers, including the timing of the shipments and the destinations, are sometimes better served than in passenger aircraft.
-The divergence between passengers and freight is also being accentuated by the growing importance of charter and low-cost carriers.
-Their interest in freight is minimal, especially when their business is oriented toward tourism since tourist destinations tend to be lean freight generating locations.
+The divergence between passengers and freight is also accentuated by the growing importance of charter and low-cost carriers.
+Their interest in freight is minimal, especially when their business is oriented toward tourism, as tourist destinations tend to be lean freight-generating locations.

 - 5.2 – Road Transportation